vdstack/mockit/README.md

 - get the names of the abstract methods of the class we passed as parameter
 - provide a type to the second parameter of the function, helping you write your code faster and avoid spelling mistakes.

-This is a **really** convenient feature when you need to test a function that depends on an abstract class instead of of concrete implementation.
+This is a **really** convenient feature when you need to test a function that depends on an abstract class instead of a concrete implementation.

 ## Mocking interfaces